Why Your Partner Overreacts to Small Things

 In ordinary communication, there is some connection between what happens and how it is received.
 If you say something harsh, the other person reacts to the harshness.
 If you forget something important, disappointment makes sense.
 If you raise a difficult subject, tension follows.

-The response is uncomfortable, but it is understandable.
+The response is uncomfortable, but understandable.
 Repeated overreaction breaks that link.

 You say you are tired, and it is received as a rejection.
 You raise something practical, and the atmosphere changes as if you have attacked.
 You try to clarify, but clarification does not restore proportion.